 This tab will only appear when a fiber optic module is installed in the rear panel.
 The panel will be appropriate to the type of module installed.

-- The "Detected" data box shows the type of module that the ADX-3981 has identified. - The controls that appear allow the inputs and outputs on the fiber module to be configured.
+The controls that appear allow the inputs and outputs on the fiber module to be configured.
 Options: OFF or ON